-The 1940's, 50's and 60's era greatly inspires my work!
+The 1940's, 50's and 60's eras greatly inspire my work and feature some especially cool paintings!
 I particularly love the fashion, design and pop art culture of the Mid-Century period.
 The 50's and 60's to me captures a sense of growing optimism, hopefulness and dreams!

 The playful, colourful “Pop Art” style has always caught my eye!
 One of the most famous art movements of all time, artists were turning to “popular” culture for inspiration like comic books, magazines and movies, and creating new forms of art and design.
 These were exciting times, but some of these classically cool paintings were highly criticised by the art world.
 One of the most influential artists of this time, Andy Warhol quoted “They always say time changes things, but you actually have to change them yourself.”
 And so he did along with some of my favourite artists of this time Roy Lichtenstein and David Hockney!
 “Pop Art” became a consumerist culture driving economic growth whilst bringing a fresh bold new look to art!
 Whether critical or celebratory, “Pop Art” certainly illuminated the materialism that dominates the capitalist society.